MicrosoftDocs/appcenter-docs/docs/general/platform-limits.md

 The following limits are in effect for App Center usage.

 > [!NOTE]
 > These limits are our default limits.
+To keep our services healthy, we might temporarily apply stricter limits.
 Contact App Center Support (you can use the ? icon on any App Center page) for questions about limits.

 - Maximum number of members in an organization: 5,000 members
 - Maximum number of members in a team: 2,000 members